 Amano shrimp have lucent bodies through which you can see shades of their internal organs.
 On each side, they have red or brown points.
 On the dorsal, you will see a white stripe from their head to tail.
-Most of the Amano shrimp will look like what I just explained, but some Amano shrimp are bluish.
-This is because of them feeding mostly on Cladophora algae.
+Most of the amano shrimp will look like what I just explained, but some amano shrimp are bluish.
+This is because they feed mostly on Cladophora algae.
 This type of algae is greener and more stringent than the rest of the hair algae.

 Required Water Conditions For Amano Shrimps

 Amano shrimps survive well in aquariums.
 Water temperature can be from 75 to 78 degrees Fahrenheit, with a pH level of 7.2 to 7.5.
 Hardness can be up to 8.0 dkh, so you won’t require top-notch maintenance and care if you plan to keep them.

 If your aquarium has tannins, then also you need not worry about keeping amano shrimp in them.
 Amano shrimps can survive in aquariums, where there’s a presence of tannins.
 You won’t be needing a new aquarium if you have tannin in your aquarium.

 How To Set Up Tank For Amano Shrimps